- Published on

 Unfortunately I can't find the video anymore, but from memory the conclusion was somewhat reductive, suggesting that these streamers were just exceedingly patient for the delusional chance that they would one day make it big and be the next Ninja or Shroud.
 You can find the same denigrating view that these are professional time-wasters expressed ad-nauseum elsewhere on the internet.

-This may be partially true, however I think this phenomenon has a secondary more compelling dimension.
+This may be partially true, however I think this phenomenon has a secondary more compelling facet.

-The basic act of their content being public and discoverable, even if it never is discovered, has a dramatic influence (an arguably positive one) on their mindset during their leisure time.
+The basic act of their content being public and discoverable, even if it never is discovered, has a strong influence (an arguably positive one) on their mindset during their leisure time.

 On a less grandiose note, it's hopefully just a chance to practise my writing in a way I haven't done in over a decade.